siteorigin/siteorigin-panels/readme.txt

 = 2.12.2 - 21 May 2021 =
 * ACF: Added a check to ensure 5.7.10+ is active before loading Page Builder compatibility.
-* Lazy Load: Added support for the Lazy Load by WP Rocket plugin.
+* Lazy Load: Added support for WP Rocket Lazy Load.
 * Gravity Forms: Added compatibility to ensure conditional forms function normally when added via the Form widget.
 * Developer: Stopped checking for repeated rendering if `$panels_data` was supplied.